-Myxedema coma is uncommon, but it may develop in untreated patients subjected to severe stress, such as those with infection or an extreme cold, or after surgery.
+Myxedema coma is uncommon, but it may develop in untreated people who are under severe stress, such as those with an infection or severe cold, or after surgery.
 Certain drugs (such as sedatives, painkillers, narcotics, amiodarone, and lithium) may increase the risk.
 Emergency treatment is required.

 Suppurative Thyroiditis.
 Suppurative thyroiditis is a life-threatening infection of the thyroid gland.
 It is very rare, since the thyroid is normally resistant to infection.
-People with pre-existing thyroid diseases, such as Hashimoto's thyroiditis, however, may be at higher than average risk for suppurative thyroiditis.
+People with pre-existing thyroid diseases, such as Hashimoto thyroiditis may be at higher than average risk for suppurative thyroiditis.
 It often begins with an upper respiratory infection.
 Symptoms include: